pbsinclair42/SDP-2016/Reports/Technical Specification.md

 - Grab ball
 - Kick ball

 The arduino receives its orders over a serial RTF connection.
 The RTF is set to the same frequency as the arduino board.
-A single character is send via this connection.
-We have written a case statement that checks for the characters F, B, L, S, …  which make the robot move in a certain way.

-## Scope and boundaries
-### Scope

-### Boundaries
-The robot will be controlled without using a GUI.

-## Game rules
-to be released
+To control the robot, send a letter and a number to the it.
+We have written a case statement that checks for the characters F, B, L, S, …  and methods make the robot move for however long you have specified.
+For example you can send "f 10" to the robot, the case statement will catch the letter f and will activate the "moveForward" method.
+Within this proceedure, is a while loop wich will count down from 10 while making the robot move forward.
+This is calibrated to make it move forward 10 centimetres.
+This iteration has no emergency stop capability.
+For the next iteration, we need to investigate interupt signals to break this while loop.

+In the past, we tried using number to instruct the direction.
+It was intuitive if you were using the number pad on a DICE computer.
+The number 8 would move forward, the number 2 would move backward... and so on for each of the numberpad keys.
+But, we had more than 9 methods for movement.
+In this iteration, we could go forwards, backwards, diagonally (in four directions), left, right and rotate.
+So there weren't enough keys to keep to one digit direction control.
+We couldn't make the direction a integer as kicking, so there weren't any real advantages over using letters.

+In the next iteration, we aim to make full use of the holonomic wheels.
+The user will send a degree and a distance to the robot.
+The robot will not rotate but will strafe the correct displacement.